 20 buildings, including a water tower conversion in Norfolk, a mosque in Cambridge and the creative reuse of a derelict coalman’s barn in Hertfordshire, have been shortlisted for the RIBA East 2021 Awards.

-Out of an original 36 entries in the East of England, 21 will now be considered for a RIBA Regional Award.
+Out of an original 36 entries in the East of England, 20 will now be considered for a RIBA Regional Award.

 “Cambridge and its surrounds dominated the number of awards entries in the region this year, reflecting the significant investment and growth in the city.
 Shortlisted schemes across the region demonstrate a wide range of solutions to the client brief, whether it be new build, refurbishment or inventive re-use – we’re looking forward to visiting the projects later this month.”

 The buildings that have been shortlisted are:

 - Cambridge Central Mosque, by Marks Barfield Architects

 - A Contemporary Barn, by Ashworth Parkes Architects

 - Corpus Christi College Old House Refurbishment, by NRAP Architects

 - Imperial War Museums Paper Store, Duxford, by Architype